2222-02-09

 Each case covers a specific usage scenario of the software.
 It is normally a set of actions that the user can carry out and be able to verify if the software is working perfectly well.

-With these in place, the tests have to be run and the results recorded.
+With these in place, the unit tests have to be run and the test results are recorded.
 Were the tests successful, or did defects result?
 Any bugs then need to be corrected and re-tested.

 Finally, assuming that everything is working perfect, there is a need to complete an orderly sign-off .
-This is done with your client or the team they have assembled for the project, where they will state that what they’ve received is working as expected and meets their criteria.
+This is done with your client or the team they have assembled for other testing phases of the project, where they will state that what they’ve received is working as expected and meets their criteria.

 What are the Legitimate Prerequisites for User Acceptance Testing?